What is Eye flu?

 Eye Flu It is very common especially during the rainy season.
 It is not at all dangerous and gets cured within a week or so without transmitting any permanent damage to the eye.
 They can easily be eliminated if wear dark goggles and apply anti-allergic eye drops 3 – 4 times a day as prescribed by your doctor.

 [video_lightbox_youtube video_id=”SC9PjZSGSi4″ width=”1200″ height=”800″ auto_thumb=”1″]

 For preventing eye flu and for any eye surgery do visit our eye hospital in Delhi, it provides the best treatment for eyes.
 We offer various services like Retina Surgery, Specs Removal, Cataract Surgery, and much more.

 This blog has been shared by EyeMantra, to raise awareness about the eye flu and its prevention and treatment tips.

-To get your eye checked thoroughly from an expert ophthalmologist, you can make a booking at +91-8851044355.
-Or mail at [email protected]
+To get your eye checked thoroughly by an expert ophthalmologist, you can make a booking at +91-8851044355.
+Or mail at email@example.com.

 You may also like: